Tephra: Africa

+The Waw an Namus volcano is surrounded by an apron of dark tephra, which has a notable color contrast to the surrounding Sahara Desert.

 Africa's volcanoes have had an impact on the fossil record.
 Geographically a part of Africa, El Hierro is a shield volcano and the youngest and smallest of the Canary Islands.
 The most recent El Hierro eruption occurred underwater, in 2011, and caused earthquakes and landslides throughout the Canary Islands.
 Instead of ash, floating rocks, 'restingolites' were released after every eruption.
 After the 2011 eruption, fossils of single-celled marine organisms were found in the restingolites verifying the origin theory that Canary Island growth comes from a single buoyant jet of magma from the Earth's core instead of cracks in the ocean floor.
 This is reflected in the decreasing age of the islands east to west from Fuerteventura to El Hierro.

 There are about 60 volcanoes in Ethiopia, located in east Africa.
 In Southern Ethiopia, the Omo Kibish Rock Formation is composed of layers of tephra and sediment.
 Within these layers, several fossils have been discovered.
 In 1967, 2 Homo sapiens fossils were discovered in the Omo Kibish Formation by Richard Leaky, a paleoanthropologist.
 After radiocarbon dating, they were determined to be 195 thousand years old.
 Other mammals discovered in the formation include Hylochoerus meinertzhageni (forest hog) and Cephalophus (antelope).

-Antarctica

-Antarctica has a unique volcanic history.
-Today, volcanic activity occurs on islands located off the coast of Antarctica.
-One of the most active islands is Ross Island which has 4 volcanoes: Mount Erebus, Mount Terror, Mount Bird, and Mount Haddington.
-The most active of these four volcanoes is Mount Erebus, a stratovolcano, which has been continuously erupting since 2019 and is most famous for its lava lake.
-About 252 million years ago, the Permian-Triassic extinction event marked the transition between the Paleozoic era and Mesozoic era.
-This event included repeated meteor strikes which produced large volcanic eruptions releasing large quantities of methane gas into the atmosphere.
-During this time, Antarctica was still attached to South America.
-When the volcanoes erupted, whole forests growing in Antarctica were covered in lava.
-In 2015, a group of researchers led by Erik Gulbranson, professor at the University of Wisconsin–Milwaukee, discovered the Allan Hills fossil forest which dates back to the Triassic Period, about 252 to 200 million years ago.
-Many fossil forests have been found throughout Antarctica and are of interest to scientists around the world.